 Celebrate Christmas a little differently by spending it in Australia, baking in the summer heat that only the Southern hemisphere can offer at this time of year.
-It is not uncommon for Australians and the expats who live there to celebrate in temperatures well into thirty degrees celsius (near 100 degrees fahrenheit).
+It is not uncommon for Australians and the expats who live there to celebrate in temperatures well into thirty degrees Celsius (near 100 degrees Fahrenheit).

 In fact the weather is so hot that many Australians go Christmas shopping in shorts and t-shirts with Santa arriving on the beach upon a surfboard.
 It’s no wonder so many people choose to move to Australia from Britain.